How to use the Gemini API in Python

 print(response.text)--OUTPUT--The image shows a scenic landscape with mountains in the background and a lake in the foreground.
 The water appears calm and reflects the surrounding scenery.
 There are trees along the shoreline, creating a natural frame for the vista.
 The sky appears to have some clouds, creating a dramatic effect against the mountain peaks.

-• Then, pass a list containing your text prompt and the image object to the model.generate_content() method.
+• Then, you pass a Python list to model.generate_content().
+This list contains both your text instruction and the image object itself.

 Implementing streaming responses